Kambera language: Clitics

 The Kambera word nda is also considered to be a pro-clitic as well, as they do not conform to the minimal word requirement and must occur with a syntactic/phonological host.
 A clitic is a type of bound morpheme which is syntactically free, but are phonologically bound morphemes.
 They can attach themselves to a stem, for example the negator nda.
 Nda appears before its host and is used to mark negation.
 It has a very simple phonotactic properties and cannot carry stress.
 Nda as a clitic can only ever occur with a host.

 In the example above, the negator nda becomes nda u- [ndaw], with nda attaching itself to the allomorph u-.
 Nda is a proclitic that marks an embedded clause in Kambera.

 Relative clauses

 Negators are also included in relative clauses, but are not a part of the noun phrase.

 Pronouns and person markers

-Personal pronouns are used in Kambera for emphasis/disambiguation and the syntactic relation between full pronouns and clitics is similar to that between NPs and clitics.
+Personal pronouns are used in Kambera for emphasis/disambiguation; the syntactic relation between full pronouns and clitics is similar to that between NPs and clitics.
 NPs and pronouns have morphological case.

 Kambera, as a head-marking language, has rich morpho-syntactic marking on its predicators.
-The pronominal, aspectual and/or mood clitics together with the predicate constitute the nuclear clause.
-Definite verbal arguments are crossreferenced on the predicate for person, number and case (Nominative (N), Gentive (G), Dative (D), Accusative (A)).
+The pronominal, aspectual, and/or mood clitics together with the predicate constitute the nuclear clause.
+Definite verbal arguments are crossreferenced on the predicate for person, number, and case (Nominative (N), Genitive (G), Dative (D), Accusative (A)).
 The four main pronominal clitic paradigms are given below.